New Hope Fire

 Mission

-Located in Orange County north of Chapel Hill, our goal is to save lives and preserve property for residents and visitor’s of the New Hope Fire response district.
+Located in Orange County, in between Hillsborough and Chapel Hill, our goal is to save lives and preserve property for residents and visitors of the New Hope Fire district.

 DEPARTMENT FAQs

-A: Yes, we do give tours!
-Please call ahead and schedule a time to visit the station for tour groups of children.
-This helps ensure that there is someone available to show you around.
-You can call the Fire Department at (919) 493-1001 to schedule a tour of the station and the trucks.
+A: Yes, you can request a visit that includes a tour of the station where we will go over fire prevention, show you the trucks and let you ask questions.
+Please call ahead to schedule a time to visit the fire station as this helps ensure that there is someone available to show you around.
+You can call Station 1 at (919) 493-1001 to schedule!

-A: The Fire Department is not always manned for a number of reasons.
+A: The fire station is not always manned for several reasons, but this does not mean that help is not available to respond.
 We may be on another call, at a training, doing equipment maintenance, or simply unable to answer the phone.
-All Fire Department personnel have personal pagers, radios, and alarms in the station that alert them to a call.
-That is why you should always call 9-1-1 when there is an emergency.
+All personnel have pagers and radios, and the station has an alarm that alerts them to a call.
+That is why you should always call 911 when there is an emergency.

-A: The insurance rating is determined by the NC Department of Insurance – State Fire Marshal’s Office.
+A: The insurance rating is determined by the NC Department of Insurance Office of State Fire Marshal.
 It is based on many factors, including the number of fire stations, fire hydrants, and fire personnel (just to name a few).
-The lower the number of our score, the better the rating is for our Fire Department.
-The New Hope Fire Department is currently rated as a 5 in “Hydrant” areas.
-Areas that are not in a “Hydrant” area are ranked at class 9.
+The lower the number of our score, the better the rating is for our fire department.
+The New Hope Fire Department is currently rated as a 5 in “hydrant” areas.
+Areas that are not in a “hydrant” area are ranked at class 9.
 You may call the fire station at (919) 493-1001 to find out more about the ratings.

-A: The Fire Department is not able to bring a truck to rescue animals.
-We suggest placing food on the ground underneath the tree so that when your curious cat gets hungry enough, he or she will come down.
+A: The fire department is not able to bring a truck or resources to get a cat out of a tree; this is not a true emergency.
+Please note that we will respond to rescue animals in a true emergency.
+We suggest placing food on the ground underneath the tree so that when your cat gets hungry enough, he or she will come down.

-A: The Fire Department sells the signs for $20 each.
-They can be ordered by calling the Fire Department at (919) 493-1001
+A: The Fire Department sells green reflective address signs for $20 each.
+They can be ordered by calling the Station 1 at (919) 493-1001.

-A: If you wish to burn outside the city limits, you can receive your Burn Permit for any legal fires at the New Hope Fire Stations, or on the NC Forest Service’s website at ncforestservice.gov.
+A: If you wish to burn outside the city limits, you can receive your burn permit for any legal fires on the North Carolina Forest Service’s website at ncforestservice.gov.

-Burn Permits can be issued for 30 days.
-If you are doing a large burn, it is suggested that you alert the Fire Department in advance at (919) 493-1001, and of course, if your burn becomes more intense than you can handle, always call 9-1-1!
+If you are doing a large burn, it is suggested that you alert the Fire Department in advance at (919) 493-1001, and of course, if your burn becomes more intense than you can handle, always call 911!

-A: We will usually announce a burning bans on the local news channels.
+A: We will usually announce a burning ban on the local news channels.
 You can also call the department at (919) 493-1001 with any questions.

 Even if in the absence of a burning ban, it is always important to use good judgment about burning during dry and/or windy conditions.
 Always be prepared before burning by having rakes and garden hoses nearby.

-A. No, volunteer firefighters do not get paid; however, their equipment and training are paid for by the Department.
-When a volunteer reaches the age of 55 with 20 years of service, he or she is eligible for retirement benefits.
+A: No, volunteer firefighters do not get paid; however, their equipment and training are paid for by the department.
+When a volunteer reaches the age of 55 with 20 years of service, he or she is eligible for supplemental retirement benefits.

-The Department’s budget is primarily supplied by taxes collected from property owners in our district.
+A: The department’s budget is primarily supplied by taxes collected from property owners in our district.
 We are also fortunate to receive financial support from local businesses and district residents through fundraisers and straight donations.

 Becoming a volunteer firefighter is a rewarding decision, but it is also a serious one.

-Our Department will provide many hours of training, and you must be dedicated to completing all training and passing certifications awarded by the Office of the State Fire Marshall.
+Our Department will provide many hours of training, and you must be dedicated to completing all training and passing certifications awarded by the Office of the State Fire Marshal.
+Link: https://www.ncosfm.gov/fire-rescue

 To qualify as a volunteer firefighter, you must be 18+ years old, pass a physical fitness test and criminal background checks, and be able to work under stressful conditions.